HewlettPackard/hpe3par_pstoolkit/README.md

 ## Product support

-The PowerShell Toolkit for HPE Primera and HPE 3PAR supports PowerShell 3.0 and later upto PowerShell 5.1, PowerShell Core 6.x and PowerShell 7.
+The PowerShell Toolkit for HPE Primera and HPE 3PAR supports PowerShell 3.0 and later up to PowerShell 5.1, PowerShell Core 6.x and PowerShell 7.
 This Toolkit provides cmdlets to manage the following operations:

 - Views and manages
 	- Common Provisioning Group (CPG)